MiguelRobles7/DLSU-Y1-MPs/README.md

 Machine Project for my Programming with Structured Data Types Class (CCPROG2).
 A simplified console version of DLSU's shuttle embarkation system.

 ## Modified Checkers
 Machine Project for my Discrete Structures Class (CCDSTRU).
 The task was to translate instructions described in a combination of discrete structures and mathematics and code the translated project.
-The translated projecty turns out to be a modified game of checkers.
+The translated project turns out to be a modified game of checkers.